ddbnl/office365-audit-log-collector/README.md

 Currently has the option to output to a network socket (when using e.g. Graylog) or a file.
 Feel free to contribute other outputs if you happen to build any.
 Default behavior is to retrieve logs of the last 24 hours.

+## Roadmap:

+I was unable to work on this repo for a while.
+Now that I'm back I want to make some improvements and add some features:
+- Add Azure Analytics Workspace output
+- Clear backlog of issues
+- Add start- and end date parameter
+- Keep track of when script last ran, automatically adjust start date to that that moment (so as not to miss any logs)

+## Latest changes:
+  - Fixed bug where script exited prematurely
+  - Don't start graylog output unnecessarily
+  - Fixed file output

 ## Use cases:

 - Ad-lib log retrieval;